kiegroup/github-action-build-chain/README.md

 Relative and absolute file paths are both allowed.
 Relative paths are rooted against the current working directory.
 Paths that begin with a wildcard character should be quoted to avoid being interpreted as YAML aliases.

 The [@actions/artifact](https://github.com/actions/toolkit/tree/main/packages/artifact) package is used internally to handle most of the logic around uploading an artifact.
-There is extra documentation around upload limitations and behavior in the toolkit repo that is worth checking out.
+There is extra documentation around upload limitations and behavior in the toolkit repository that is worth checking out.

 ### Customization if no files are found